gyshan/gyshan.github.io/_posts/2018-11-15-deduce-fetus-genotype-in-NIPD.md

   - Bioinformatics
 ---

-Non-invasive prenatal diagnosis (NIPD) is based on the analysis of cell-free fetal DNA (cffDNA) in maternal plasma is now available in clinical practice for a small number of single gene disorders.
+Non-invasive prenatal diagnosis (NIPD) based on the analysis of cell-free fetal DNA (cffDNA) in maternal plasma is now available in clinical practice for a small number of single gene disorders.
 A key challenge for the development of NIPD is the low level of cffDNA present alongside the high background of maternal cfDNA in maternal plasma.
-Determine fetus genotype accurately from cffDNA is of great important for family's choice.
+Determine fetus genotype accurately from cffDNA is of great importance for the family's choice.

 Imagine we have determined the target variant (**aa**) from a proband patient with autosomal recessive conditions and his/her mother decide to have a second pregnancy.
-How can we deduce fetus genotype of this target variant from a maternal peripheral blood diagnosis.
+How can we deduce fetus genotype of this target variant from a maternal peripheral blood diagnosis?
 Here is the thing:
 1. Draw maternal peripheral blood from pregnant mom
 2. Isolate white blood cell (WBC) and plasma from maternal blood
 3. Analysis two types of samples by NGS methods